Washington senators urge White House to give panel’s chosen judges a chance

 It wasn’t immediately clear how receptive the White House is to the list of the five original candidates.

-The names of other potential candidates — some with credentials in conservative legal circles — have been circulating in the Seattle legal community for months.
+The names of other potential candidates — some with credentials in conservative legal circles like The Federalist Society — have been circulating in the Seattle legal community for months.

-Murray and Cantwell have some leverage because they can invoke a longstanding Senate practice of blocking judicial nominations.
+Among those reportedly being touted to the White House is Boeing senior counsel Carolyn Ladd, who works under J. Michael Luttig, Boeing executive vice president and general counsel.
+Luttig is a former federal appeals court judge and a leading conservative legal figure.

+Also being mentioned is Seattle attorney Harry Korrell, who served as lead trial counsel for the state Republican Party and Dino Rossi in the 2004 state gubernatorial election recount and court challenge in which Democrat Chris Gregoire prevailed.

+A third name to emerge is King County Superior Court Judge Sean P. O’Donnell, described as a favorite of Reichert and who also is said to be under consideration for U.S. attorney in Western Washington.

+Reichert is likely to be a key player in the selection process.
+His office didn’t respond Friday to a request for comment on the senators’ Friday announcement.

-Today’s announcement could signal the first step in negotiations over names from a variety of lists.
+The announcement could signal the first step in negotiations over various names, including a stipulation that any candidate be vetted through the bipartisan committee in order to preserve its role.

 Washington state has a 20-year practice of using a bipartisan committee to select federal judicial candidates, a tradition that has avoided conflict and is generally credited with producing a moderate, highly regarded federal bench.